 How to Do It

-To sign a check over to somebody else, verify that a bank will accept the check, then endorse the back of the check and write "Pay to the order of John Doe."
+To sign a check over to somebody else or to a business, verify that a bank will accept the check, then endorse the back of the check and write "Pay to the order of John Doe."
 Use the other person’s name instead of John Doe.
 Then, pass the check on to that person so they can deposit or cash the check.

 Will the Bank Allow It?